SaleemLab/si_lab/README.md

 Open Jupyter notebook:

 `si_with_visualisation_offline_beast.ipy`

-# Batch Processing in Background
-For batch processing, copy si_pipeline.py and modify the specified animal and date Before you run it in python, please enter the following command line on Beast:

-`ulimit -n 4096`

-The waveform extraction process sometimes opens too many files and Linux has a default limit of 1024.

-For background processing:

-`nohup python si_pipeline.py&`

-You can check the messages/errors of the script in the ouput file.
-Please kill the process when you finish

 # What Does This Pipeline Do?

 1. Files are moved to local linux machine for offline processing.